Storyblok Raises $80M Series C - Read News

 With Vue.js it is unbelievably easy to render dynamic components, which we can utilize to render content with specific components and layouts by only using their name.

-Section titled A basic content JSON that should be rendered A basic content JSON that should be rendered
+A basic content JSON that should be rendered

 The content JSON below contains an array called body which consists of multiple objects with different fields and one attribute called component which allows us to determine what component we should use to render its content.